vortexofdoom/godot-docs/tutorials/shading/shading_reference/spatial_shader.rst

         // same as above for binormal and tangent, if normal mapping is used }

-Other built-ins, such as UV, UV2 and COLOR, are also passed through to the fragment function if not modified.
+Other built-ins, such as UV, UV2 and COLOR, are also passed through to the fragment and light functions if not modified.

 Users can override the modelview and projection transforms using the ``POSITION`` built-in.
 When ``POSITION`` is used, the value from ``VERTEX`` is ignored and projection does not happen.
 However, the value passed to the fragment shader